getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-config/rust.md

-Initialize Sentry, returning you a guard that when freed will prevent process exit until all events have been sent (within a timeout):
+`sentry.init()` will return you a guard that when freed, will prevent process exit until all events have been sent (within a timeout):

 ```rust
 extern crate sentry;